Your Sex Life and Conception

 Even when you’re not having scheduled sex to get pregnant, every relationship can fall into a rut when it comes to intimacy.
 It can be even more difficult to keep the playfulness and creativity alive when your ultimate goal becomes conception.
 Sex used to be spontaneous, and now it’s become regimented and less intimate than it was before.
 There are some things that you can do to bring the playfulness back into your relationship.
-Try to plan things ahead of time that are going to spice up the bedroom.
+Try to plan things ahead of time that is going to spice up the bedroom.
 Maybe it’s time for some new lingerie?
 Or maybe you can surprise your partner with a candlelit dinner followed by more candles in the bedroom.
 Try to think outside of the things that you normally do when in the bedroom.
-Yes, you want to conceive as quickly as possible but this doesn’t mean taking romance out of the equation.
+Yes, you want to conceive as quickly as possible but this doesn’t mean taking the romance out of the equation.

 Keep Your Thoughts on Making Romance, Not Making Babies

 One of the biggest challenges that many couples face when they’re trying to conceive is that getting pregnant is all they think about.
 There can be a lot of fears and expectations involved with making love with the purpose of a baby.
 As hard as it may be, try to keep your thoughts in the moment and not on what can happen in the future.
 If you and your partner are making love and all you can think about is what’s going to happen if you don’t get pregnant then your romance is going to take a nose dive.
 Try to recognize when your mind is wandering away from your partner and bring your thoughts back to having a romantic time.
 Making a baby should be less about getting the job done, and more about the joy and excitement of being together.